-Clothing is displayed in the main hallway at the west end of the building.
+Clothing is displayed in the main lobby near the office.
 Parents, as well as students, are encouraged to check often.
 We send lost and found items to charity before winter break, spring break and at the end of the school year.
 We encourage you to label your children's outerwear.
 Items of value (eyeglasses, watches, etc.) are kept in a drawer in the office.
-Please call or come in to the office to check for these items.
+Please call or come into the office to check for these items.